amgt-d1/IRS-interval/source/dataset/readme.md

 Bike, BTC, and Taxi are from [Kaggle](https://www.kaggle.com/datasets), whereas Book is from [here](https://github.com/pbour/hint).

+## Book and BTC
+Unzip the corresponding zip files.

+## Bike and Taxi
-Due the size limitation of GitHub, Bike and Taxi cannot be uploaded.
+Due the size limitation of GitHub, Bike and Taxi cannot be uploaded as a single file.